refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ## Using Next.js SSR

-**refine** handles data management automatically out of the box.
+**Refine** handles data management automatically out of the box.
 It uses [TanStack Query](https://tanstack.com/query/latest) under the hood to fetch and manage predefined data from APIs.

-This way, we don’t have to write data-fetching logic because the content of the API endpoint that we added to the **refine** component earlier will be readily available to every component in the application via hooks such as useTable and Typography.
+This way, we don’t have to write data-fetching logic because the content of the API endpoint that we added to the **Refine** component earlier will be readily available to every component in the application via hooks such as useTable and Typography.

-However, to leverage Next.js’ pre-rendering features (SSR or SSG), we’d have to manually fetch the data using a refine `dataProvider` from a `getServerSideProps` or `getStaticProps` function.
+However, to leverage Next.js’ pre-rendering features (SSR or SSG), we’d have to manually fetch the data using a Refine `dataProvider` from a `getServerSideProps` or `getStaticProps` function.

 To go about this, navigate to the `index.tsx` file inside the pages folder and add the following code: